5l1v3r1/go-covermyass/README.md

 #### Enable logs

-Enabling logs reset files to their initial state. **WARNING**: content will be deleted and permissions might not be the same as before.
+Enabling logs reset files to their initial state. **WARNING**: *file content will be deleted and permissions might be altered.*

 ```
-covermyass disable
+covermyass enable
 ```

 *NOTE: don't forget to exit the terminal session since the bash history is cached.*